Polpetta/bitdispenser.dev/content/english/posts/songlify-1.md

 As you can see, basically every time a request arrived to the bot, login to Spotify was performed and track information and name retrieved from there.
-Of course this was only the beginning.
+Of course this was only the beginning (also you can "appreciate" the number of nested blocks there...).
 Now the bot supports albums and playlists too, with the possibility to go through each song in the playlist and collect general information such as how many artists are in that playlist, how many songs and other little information like that.
 If you see the [bot repository](https://git.poldebra.me/polpetta/Songlify) you can see now that Spotify functions live in a separate module.